Updated: Jan 11

-Acknowledging the behavioral and social manipulation of the general strike, it’s easy to understand the uncreative and irresponsible school walkout.
-The activist teachers and their student pawns seek to punish school administrators, school boards, parents, and the students and teachers themselves.
+Acknowledging the behavioral and social manipulation of the general strike, it’s easy to understand the irresponsible school walkout.
+The activist teachers and their student pawns seek to punish school administrators, school boards, parents, the students, and teachers themselves.
 Inspiring a minor to forego precious instruction time in order to parrot the democratic party activism of their teachers and parents is the height of irresponsibility.

 Instigating school walkouts seeks to use the natural restlessness of youth, which would prefer to be whimsical and unproductive, and direct it towards rebellious mob activism.
 Would most students prefer to quietly and tediously solve math equations, or would they prefer to chit chat and fool around with friends in a circus atmosphere?
 What kind of political party would abuse the education of children for their own policy agendas?
 The democratic party should sanction the partners of the Women’s March and disavow this terrible influence operation.

 Even worse, the school walkout can potentially turn students against their parents, their communities, and indoctrinates them with collectivism.
 They have not earned the moral justification for activism by first reviewing all of the evidence and opposing arguments.
 Like many foolish adults, they are consequently just parrots of whichever influencer they trust.
-The school teacher is gifted a near-monopoly of trust by the community and parents, and in that abused gift lies the betrayal of a teacher who instigates school walkouts.
+The school teacher has a near-monopoly of trust by the community and parents, and teachers who instigates school walkouts betray that trust.

-If we agree that these acts of passive aggression are damaging to children, and that the teachers and parents who enlist child-pawns to do their political bidding are grossly abusing their power – then the question becomes, how do we confront this gaggle of lost souls?
+So how do we confront the teachers and parents who enlist child-pawns to do their political bidding?
 Our constitution affirms our natural rights to free association and assembly.
 That should apply to people within schools, businesses, and unions equally.
 In the workplace scenario, so long as right-to-work laws are advanced, the coercive aspects of union membership will be balanced by those of non-members.

 Likewise, students should have the right-to-learn:

 A school under my management would never use education time for biased activism, even if we would encourage civic engagement in other ways.
-Nor would we harbor, protect, and apologize for deranged young killers who might someday come upon the tools of arson, shootings, or vehicular homicide.
+Nor would we harbor, protect, and apologize for young misfits who might someday come upon the tools of arson, shootings, or vehicular homicide.

-Considering that this school walkout is a leftwing influence operation to scapegoat guns for failures of law enforcement, schools, and mental health professionals, it is egotistically self-serving in its whitewashing of teachers’ and school administrators’ responsibility to detect, isolate, correct, and neutralize predatory students – who could choose any weapon of mass killing.
+Considering that this school walkout is a leftwing influence operation to scapegoat guns for failures of law enforcement, schools, and mental health professionals, it is egotistically self-serving.
+They seek to whitewash teachers’ and school administrators’ responsibility to detect, isolate, correct, and neutralize predatory students – who could choose any weapon of mass killing.
 That is why the confluence of democratic party interests are astroturfing the event.
 Their sacred belief in the public education model is currently at risk, so they must deflect at all costs – in this case, towards their profane item of self-defense: guns.

-The front-persons of the Women’s March (Tamika Mallory, Carmen Perez, Linda Sarsour, Bob Bland)
+The front-women of the Women’s March (Tamika Mallory, Carmen Perez, Linda Sarsour)

 The partners of the Women’s March: